python/devguide/documenting.rst

 Translations
 ============

-There are now several official documentation translations.

-See section :ref:`21.5.
-Documentation Translations <experts>` and :PEP:`545`.
+There are now several official documentation translations (see section :ref:`21.5.
+Documentation Translations <experts>` and :PEP:`545` for details).
+Discussions about translations occur on the `doc-sig <https://mail.python.org/mailman/listinfo/doc-sig>`_ mailing list.

-According to the PEP, discussion is on `doc-sig <https://mail.python.org/mailman/listinfo/doc-sig>`_.